-TEMA (Technologies, Engineering, Materials, and Architecture), e-ISSN 2421-4574, is a scientific journal aimed at the international architectural engineering community that promotes studies and research on building construction history, on methods and tools for the building’s performance analysis, research in the field of traditional and innovative technologies for architectural design, and on conservation of the built heritage.
+TEMA (e-ISSN 2421-4574) is a scientific journal aimed at the international architectural and engineering community that promotes studies on building construction history, the development of methods and tools for the building’s performance analysis, research in the field of traditional and innovative technologies for architectural design, and strategies for the conservation of the built heritage.

-TEMA is the scientific journal of the disciplinary sector ICAR/10 TECHNICAL ARCHITECTURE recognized by MUR (Ministry of University and Research) and is published by Ar.Tec. (https://www.artecweb.org/) with the aid of BUP (Bologna University Press – https://buponline.com/riviste/) as publisher partner.
+TEMA is the scientific journal of the disciplinary sector ICAR/10 ARCHITECTURAL ENGINEERING, recognized by MUR (Ministry of University and Research) and published by Ar.Tec. (https://www.artecweb.org/) with the aid of BUP (Bologna University Press – https://buponline.com/riviste/) as publisher partner.

 TEMA is a scientific journal of reference for the disciplinary area No. 08 – “Engineering and Architecture” issued by MUR (Ministry of University and Research)” and accredited as a Class A journal by ANVUR (National Agency for the Evaluation of University and Research).